 Attorney for Arson Arrests in Queens, NY

 If you were arrested or think that you could possibly be under investigation for an alleged arson offense anywhere in the greater New York City area, it is in your best interest to exercise your right to remain silent until you have legal counsel.
 In other words, do not speak to the police.
 Contact an experienced criminal defense attorney.
-Law Office of Rochelle S. Berliner can work to possibly get these criminal charges eliminated or minimized.
+Law Office can work to possibly get these criminal charges eliminated or minimized.

 New York Arson Crimes Information Center

 - How are the different degrees of arson crimes determined?